 Luis Mendoza = Andrew Cogliano

 Mendoza is the fastest player every time he touches the ice.
 He has occasional stopping problems though they are increasingly intermittent.
 Cogliano is considered among the fastest, if not the fastest player in the NHL.
-He doesn’t have stopping issues but like Mendoza, he suffers from bouts of inconsistent.
+He doesn’t have stopping issues but like Mendoza, he suffers from bouts of inconsistency.
 If they find some consistency, they could be stars.
-For now, they’re generally after thoughts on their teams.
+For now, they’re generally after-thoughts on their teams.

 Ken Wu = Paul Kariya